Sequentially Cohen--Macaulayness of bigraded modules: Introduction

 \section{Introduction}

-In \cite {St} Stanley introduced the notion sequentially Cohen--Macaulay for graded modules.
-This concept was studied by several authors.
-We refer to (\cite{CN}, \cite{F}, \cite{HS}, \cite{S}, \cite{TY}).
-In this paper we define this notion for bigraded modules.
-Some new algebraic invariants make sense to study in this case.
-We let $S=K[x_1, \dots, x_m, y_1, \dots, y_n]$ be the standard bigraded polynomial ring over a field $K$, $P=(x_1, \dots, x_m)$ and $Q=(y_1, \dots, y_n)$ the bigraded irrelevant ideals of $S$ and $M$ a finitely generated bigraded $S$-module.
-In \cite{AR2} we call $M$ to be relative Cohen--Macaulay with respect to $Q$ if $\grade(Q, M)=\cd(Q, M)$ where $\cd(Q, M)$ denotes the cohomological dimension of $M$ with respect to $Q$.
-We define a finite filtration $\mathcal{F}$: $0=M_0\varsubsetneq M_1 \varsubsetneq \dots \varsubsetneq M_r=M$ of $M$ by bigraded submodules $M$ a Cohen--Macaulay filtration with respect to $Q$ if \begin{itemize} \item[{(a)}] Each quotient $M_i/M_{i-1}$ is relative Cohen--Macaulay with respect to $Q$; \item[{(b)}] $0 \leq \cd(Q, M_1/M_0)<\cd(Q, M_2/M_1)< \dots< \cd(Q, M_r/M_{r-1})$. \end{itemize} We call $M$ to be sequentially Cohen--Macaulay with respect to $Q$ if $M$ admits a Cohen--Macaulay filtration with respect to $Q$.
-Sequentially Cohen--Macaulay introduced by Stanley results from our definition if we assume $P=0$.
-The paper is organized as follows:
+In \cite {St} Stanley introduced the notion of sequentially Cohen--Macaulayness for graded modules.
+This concept has been then studied by several authors, we refer to \cite{CN}, \cite{F}, \cite{HS}, \cite{PR}, \cite{NR}, \cite{S}, \cite{TY}.
+In this paper we define sequentially Cohen-Macaulayness for bigraded modules, and introduce some new algebraic invariants which it makes sense to study in this case.
+We let $S=K[x_1, \dots, x_m, y_1, \dots, y_n]$ be a standard bigraded polynomial ring over a field $K$, $M$ a finitely generated bigraded $S$-module.
+We set $Q=(y_1, \dots, y_n)$.
+In \cite{AR2}, $M$ is called to be Cohen--Macaulay with respect to $Q$ if $\grade(Q, M)=\cd(Q, M)$, where $\cd(Q, M)$ denotes the cohomological dimension of $M$ with respect to $Q$.